SAVED BY FAITH ALONE? (EXCERPT OF THE MAINSPRING)

 Abraham was justified by works of obedience when he offered up Isaac to the Lord.

-Was not Abraham our father justified by works, when he had offered Isaac his son upon the altar?
+Was not Abraham our father justified [regarded as righteous] by works when he offered Isaac his son on the altar?
 (James 2:21)

 He who comes to the Lord for salvation must believe in the Lord Jesus and be baptized into His name.
 He must confess Jesus as Lord and believe in his heart that God has raised Jesus from the dead.
 Such behavior brings righteousness and salvation.